opinion

 He laughed, nodded and said the words every salesperson loves: “I’ll take it.”
 Sarcasm closed a $900 sale.
 Humor made the uncomfortable comfortable.

 Those moments have stuck with me, because they prove that sales in this industry aren’t just about discounts, training scripts or memorized product features.
-They’re about comfort and connection — and nothing sparks connection like a smile.
+They’re about comfort and connection — and nothing sparks connection like sharing a laugh.

 Comedy Made Easy